Saffron (color): Religion

-Political uses
+Political and religious uses

 In politics, it was used by the Indian independence movement, and it was chosen as one of the three colours of the Indian national flag after independence in 1947, and is used by Hindus.
 India saffron, representing courage and sacrifice, was chosen for one of the three bands of the National Flag of India, along with white (peace and truth) and what is now called India green (faith and chivalry).
 The Flag of India is officially described in the Flag Code of India as follows:The colour of the top panel shall be India saffron (Kesari) and that of the bottom panel shall be India green.
 The middle panel shall be white, bearing at its centre the design of Ashoka Chakra in navy blue colour with 24 equally spaced spokes.Sarvepalli Radhakrishnan, who later became India's first Vice President and second President, described the significance of the Indian National Flag as follows:

 The use of saffron in the national flag and as political symbolism has been opposed.
 One line of opposition asserts that the color is sacred and should not be politicized.
 Another source of opposition comes from Islamists who claim the color is forbidden in Islam and strongly prohibited to be worn by the males.

 Basanti turbans are associated with the Khalistan movement in the Punjab region of Pakistan and India.
 Even otherwise Basanti turbans are commonly used by Sikhs and not all wearing Basanti turban should be associated with separatist movement.

 Because Therevada Buddhist monks were at the forefront of the 2007 Burmese anti-government protests, the uprising has been referred to as the Saffron Revolution by some in the international media.

-Hindu nationalism
+Hindutva

-The saffron flag (bhagwa dhwaj) of the medieval Hindu warrior Shivaji was held in high esteem by the Hindu Mahasabha and Rashtriya Swayamsevak Sangh (RSS) in the 1920s as a representative of Hindu resurgence and militaristic tradition.
+The saffron flag (bhagwa dhwaj) of the medieval Hindu warrior Chhatrapati Shivaji Maharaj was held in high esteem by far-right Hindutva organisations such as the Hindu Mahasabha and Rashtriya Swayamsevak Sangh (RSS) in the 1920s as a supposed representation of Hindu resurgence and militaristic tradition.
 The saffron flag was the "true guru" to which Hedgewar demanded obeisance from the RSS members.
 "The Gerva [saffron] Flag shall be the flag of the Hindu nation.
 With its Om, the Swastik and the Sword, it appeals to the sentiments cherished by our race since the Vaidik [Vedic] days," he said.

 The Bharatiya Jana Sangh and its successor Bharatiya Janata Party (BJP) both used saffron as their colour.
-The BJP used a saffron lotus on its flag, along with a green side band that possibly reflected accommodation with Islam.
-The Vishva Hindu Parishad (VHP), a Hindu religious body affiliated to the RSS, also used saffron as its predominant colour, with its ascetic leaders clad in saffron robes and the lay leaders wearing saffron scarves.
+The BJP used a saffron lotus on its flag, along with a green side band that possibly reflected an attempted image of accommodation with Islam.
+The Vishva Hindu Parishad (VHP), a Hindutva organisation affiliated with the RSS, also used saffron as its predominant colour, with its ascetic leaders clad in saffron robes and lay leaders wearing saffron scarves.
 During the Ram Janmabhoomi movement in the 1990s, the VHP and its affiliate Bajrang Dal distributed saffron flags and saffron headbands to their followers by the millions.